 • A glossary for Hindi readings (suitable for intermediate and advanced students) that I put together under the guidance of Professor Allison Busch.

-• My department holds an annual interdisciplinary conference for graduate students on the Middle East, South Asia and Africa.
-You can get more information about the April 2010 conference and the February 2011 conference.
+• My former department at Columbia University hosts an annual interdisciplinary conference for graduate students on the Middle East, South Asia and Africa.
+You can get more information about the April 2010 conference and subsequent conferences.

 • The South Asia Graduate Students' Forum at Columbia is a series of presentations by graduate students on a wide range of South Asian topics.